System of National Accounts: Ten core SNA accounts

 The majority of member countries of the United Nations compile these ten "core" accounts.
 For each of these core accounts, more detailed breakdowns are possible in additional tables.
-However, NSO's usually do not publish a complete national set of all “possible” SNA accounts.
-They might not even supply a 100% complete set of national SNA data for the accounts they do publish.
+However, NSO's usually do not publish a complete national set of all "possible" SNA accounts.
+They might not even supply a 100% complete set of national SNA data for the core accounts they do publish.
 The reasons could be (1) that some sorts of data are not applicable, (2) it is currently too difficult or costly to produce the data, (3) relevant data is not (yet) available, (4) the data is already published elsewhere, (5) there is some kind of official or legal restriction on data production.
 For example, if there is a lot of tourism in a country, a standard tourism account makes sense.
 But if there is very little tourism, then producing a standard tourism account may lack a good justification.
-NSO's may also produce and publish tables and accounts external to the SNA system, in addition to required core accounts.
+NSO's may also produce and publish extra tables and accounts of their own, which are external to the SNA system and are an addition to required core accounts.

 The SNA 2025 framework changes the formats of the core accounts to some extent.
-An important new step in SNA 2025 is the acceptance of more comprehensive household accounts, which according to many experts ought to be a standard feature of the SNA framework (household income, expenditure, assets, liabilities/debts and net wealth).
+An important new step in SNA 2025 is the acceptance of more comprehensive household accounts, which according to many experts ought to be a standard feature of national accounts (household income, expenditure, assets, liabilities/debts and net wealth).
 The experience of the 2008 financial crisis revealed that changes in the financial position of households can have very large macroeconomic effects.
 Traditionally, statistics offices have collected data on household income and spending, but not for the whole financial position of households.
 An important reason could be that many respondents find the financial survey questions too intrusive, and do not want to cooperate (but respondents might also have difficulty to supply the information).
 However, in the digital era (and because of legal changes), people's attitudes have often changed, so that they are more willing to provide information (with proper data custody, and anonymized by the statisticians), because they recognize its national importance.